Week Two

 Thursday: Self-governance, Exclusion, and Education

 What kind of education do democratic citizens require?
-Is there a differnece between education and schooling?
+Is there a difference between education and schooling?
 Should there be qualifications for self-governance, or is it a basic right?
 W.E.B.
 Du Bois, Audre Lorde, and James Baldwin offer differing perspectives on the role of education in an unjust and unequal society.
 These thinkers challenge us to consider the purpose and meaning of education.

 - W.E.B.
 Du Bois, Souls of Black Folk, selections